 It’s not a matter of popular culture versus scholarly history – not in the least.
 But I’ll linger for a moment on the popular culture.
 The Mongols, and Genghis in particular, are at saturation-level on the internet, television, in casual talk.
 Last week on QI the honourable Stephen Fry gave us twaddle about Chinggis – a little barb in my thin skin, as it always is.
 For a Mongol researcher like me, it’s dangerous to turn on the internet.
 The amount of off-the-cuff, casual – I’m going to use that word a few times – use & abuse of Mongol history, and Chinggis in particular, has got to be beneath the internet’s usual standards… hasn’t it?

-Timothy May, just yesterday, told me that yes, the Mongols (and Chinggis in particular) are a stand-out case.
-He has told me that the stigma and infamy are, indeed, unexampled.
+Timothy May’s book, just yesterday, told me that yes, the Mongols (and Chinggis in particular) are a stand-out case.
+It has told me that the stigma and infamy are, indeed, unexampled.
 “Certainly the Vandals garnered some recognition,” but they don’t have the Mongols Motorcycle Club, rival to Hells Angels.
 As a teacher of world history, he ought to know, and he has told me this much in a scholarly book, and I am going to try to explain the effect on me.
 However weird this post turns out.
 You see, historians rarely look at the popular culture – as if there is a partition and they needn’t be concerned – and so, I haven’t seen this situation described in an (ahem) legitimate source.
 And you know what?
 I feel legitimated – in the emotions I have had, as a Mongol researcher.
 I feel like I’ve been a secret alcoholic and now I’m standing up and talking about it, because a person has given me permission.
 I have been given permission to feel what I felt.
 Therefore, you’re going to hear about it.
 I promise not to be too splashy-emotional, and Timothy May is in no way to blame for the content of this post.
 He only wrote a few pages on ‘Mongol Image’.

 As I said above, it isn’t only popular culture.
 If it were, we’d fix it in no time, for there isn’t a partition, there’s a… zone… and I live in that zone.
 It isn’t as simple, either, as that old scholarship = negative towards Mongols, new scholarship = more enlightened.
 Rene Grousset (1939), Michael Prawdin (1935), even Henry Hoyle Howorth (1876–1888), can give you more sympathy towards Chinggis and his Mongols than you might find in a recent biography.
 In fact without Rene Grousset… this post is a sort of sequel to one on Grousset’s tragic Jenghiz Khan, where I talk about the inception of my novel and complain about scholarly portraits of Chinggis, so I needn’t do that here.
 Today I just want to describe my experience.